Meet The Team: Leslie Ellen Poole

-I love going to gigs and strolling around the city for hours chatting with a friend and stopping now and then to buy records, pop into exhibitions and get some food and drinks on the way.
+I love going to gigs and strolling around the city for hours chatting with friends and stopping now and then to buy records, pop into exhibitions or get some food and drinks on the way.
 Aside from that I also spend a lot of time walking in the nearby countryside with my family and dog.

 What’s the biggest misconception people have about your position?

-I am not aware of any.
-When I was working in advertising as a creative producer and art buyer, I have just always found it really helpful to be connected to agents and producers on the production side.
+I’m not aware of any.
+When I was working in advertising as a creative producer and art buyer, I have always found it really helpful to be connected to agents and producers on the production side.
 It helped to get quick and high-quality results and inspiration in an extremely fast-moving work environment.